PokemonAutomation/About/HardwareBeginner.md

 This is the second step in the process towards automation!

+First, make sure you have a PC or a high-end Windows tablet available.

 ### **Attention: If you do not have a Windows computer...**

 Due to lack of developer, our support of Mac and Linux is limited.